 Customer Lifetime value is the total sales on average that you expect a customer to purchase from the store during their lifetime.
 It can be calculated by dividing the total revenue by the total number of customers in a given period.

-Given those definition, it’s quite obvious that increasing these values will mean more revenue, but there are some other considerations where these becomes important.
-One such consideration, for example is how much a store should spend on Customer Acquisitions Cost (CAC).
-Let’s take the case of a store that’s considering a Google Pay-Per-Click Campaign per the following parameters
+Given that definition, it’s quite obvious that increasing these values will mean more revenue, but there are some other considerations where these become important.
+One such consideration, for example, is how much a store should spend on Customer Acquisitions Cost (CAC).
+Let’s take the case of a store that’s considering a Google Pay-Per-Click Campaign per the following parameters.

-Replenishment Subscription: Replenish the same of similar items
+Replenishment Subscription: Replenish the same or similar items

 Rewards are another great way to encourage repeat business and hence improved Customer Lifetime Value.
-Here’s three statistics from a survey by Bond Brand Loyalty that proves this assertion.
+Here are three statistics from a survey by Bond Brand Loyalty that proves this assertion.

-Rewards can be offered not only for purchase, but for other actions such as referral and even a social media share.
-However, engagement in rewards program vary depending on how much value the customers perceive them to be.
+Rewards can be offered not only for purchases but for other actions such as referrals and even social media sharing.
+However, engagement in rewards programs varies depending on how much value the customers perceive them to be.
 Here are the two biggest differentiators that can make your rewards program stand out.